Azure/terraform-azurerm-avm-res-app-managedenvironment/examples/workload_profile_internal/README.md

 <!-- BEGIN_TF_DOCS -->
 # Consumption workload profile with integrated vnet

-This deploys a Container Apps Managed Environment using the consumption-based workload profile, using vnet integration and an external load balancer.
+This deploys a Container Apps Managed Environment using the consumption-based workload profile, using vnet integration and an internal load balancer.

-To modify this to use an internal load balancer, set the following parameter: `vnet_internal_only = true`.

-This will create an additional resource group for platform managed resources that is prefixed with "ME-".
-To choose a different name, set the parameter: `infrastructure_resource_group_name`.

 ```hcl
 terraform {